daniel-frak/keycloak-user-migration/README.md

 }/{$username}`, where `${restClientUri}` is a configurable base URL for the endpoints and `{$username}` is the username of the user that is attempting to sign in.

+It is possible to configure the plugin to use the legacy `userId` instead of the username when making the credential verification request.
+This option is useful if your legacy system allows users to change their usernames and should only be used when the legacy user ids are migrated to Keycloak.

 ### GET
 The GET request will have to return user data as a JSON response in the form:
 ```json